 ERGONOMIC HELM STATION

 The helm station is compact but with a seat with room for two.
-With the mainsail controls, Yanmar engine controls and power winch easily in reach, sailing short-handed is a breeze.
+With the mainsail controls, Yanmar engine controls, and power winch easily in reach, sailing short-handed is a breeze.
 The latest B&G navigation instrumentation is clearly laid out right in front of you and is user-friendly.

-The sloping composite bimini offers decent sun protection and there are clear protective roll down screens if you should encounter a shower.
+The sloping composite bimini offers decent sun protection and there are clear protective roll-down screens if you should encounter a shower.

 The slightly raised helm gives great visibility generally around the boat and the steps into the cockpit mean good interconnectivity with the crew.
-Moving around the deck is safe, the hatches are flush, and the side decks wide with decent handholds.
+Moving around the deck is safe, the hatches are flush, and the side decks are wide with decent handholds.